zpl-c/zpl/README.md

 # Frequently Asked Questions

-**What led you to the creation of this library?**

-I personally found it rather cumbersome to re-implement commonly used features in C language.
-I used to use others' libraries to rely on those features.
-However, I once started extending those libraries by my own modules, breaking the style the original libraries were made.
-Thanks to FOSS, I've decided to fork [@gingerBill](https://github.com/gingerBill)'s library and adjusted it to my personal style and needs, while also returning bugfixes and some features back.
-ZPL later became independent and its own thing, adding new features, code structure and QoL changes.
+**What is this library based on?**

+ZPL is a fork of a library made by [@gingerBill](https://github.com/gingerBill) called [gb](https://github.com/gingerBill/gb) that we've decided to expand and rewrite to better fit our needs.
+Although many parts of the library still stay true to their original, a great amount of work went into shaping the library into what we present now.

 **Can I contribute to the project?**

 Yes, indeed.
 This project is dual-licensed according to LICENSE, you are free to fork it, contribute to it or even sell it as you see fit.

-**Why almost C99?**

-Most parts of the library are written in pure C99.
-There are however, some additional components that require C11 to work (notably in the `Threading` module).
-As long as you are using minimal version (`ZPL_NANO`), and manually enable modules, the C99 support should be just fine.

-**Why C99 though?**

-Why not?

 **Can I submit suggestions?**

-Indeed, I'd also gladly discuss those with you on Discord, if possible.
+Indeed, We'd also gladly discuss those with you on Discord, if possible.